etaoins/homebridge-sensibo-sky/README.md

 - "name": Can be anything (required)
 - "apiKey": Sensibo API key, must be obtained from https://home.sensibo.com/me/api (required)
 - "timeLapse": Time in seconds to recycle the status from Sensibo.
 Too frequent will result in many timeout from sensibo server.
 Default is 30s.
 (Optional)
-- "ai": true or false.
-In BETA and only works for cooling.
-This will set the fan speed automatically to achieve the target temperature asap.
-This will also hide the fan since it is no longer manually controlled.
-If there is demands, I can work on heating too.
-Default is turnoff (false).
-(Optional)
-- "hideFan": true or false.
-When set to true, the fan will be fixed at high provided ai is false.
-The Fan control is also hidden.
-Default is false.
 - "hideHumidity": true or false.
 True would move the humidity info into thermostat detail.
 Default is false.
 (Optional)
 - "fixedState": "cool"|"heat"|"manual"|auto".
 Fixed the heating/cooling state of the aircon.
 If set to "manual", to be set with Homeapp manually.
 Default is "auto" where cool/heat decided if the target temp is lower or higher than current